divy-sh/design-patterns/README.md

-A collection of design-patterns, implemented in python.
+A collection of design-patterns, implemented in Java.